EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/js-ajax-cart-not-empty.md

 ---
 title: js-ajax-cart-not-empty
 layout: docs-v2
-disable_toc: true
 ---

 # js-ajax-cart-not-empty

 <p class="lead" markdown="1">
-Liquid Ajax Cart adds the `js-ajax-cart-not-empty` CSS class to the `html` tag if the user cart is not empty.
+A CSS class which is appended to the `html` tag when the user cart is not empty.
 </p>

 ## Example